Hadi Mohammadi All publications →

 Deploying Large Language Models (LLMs) across diverse cultural contexts demands reliable assessment of their ability to mirror varied moral perspectives.
 We present EvalMORAAL, a comprehensive evaluation framework that combines interpretable chain-of-thought (CoT) reasoning with LLM-as-judge peer review, covering 135,700 moral-alignment judgments across 20 models.

-Top performers such as Claude-3-Opus, GPT-4o, and Gemini-Pro reach WVS correlations r > 0.90; yet we observe a persistent 21-point gap between Western (r = 0.82) and non-Western (r = 0.61) alignment.
+Top performers Claude-3-Opus (r = 0.903), GPT-4o (r = 0.890) and Gemini-Pro (r = 0.886) all clear r = 0.85 on WVS; yet we observe a persistent 21-point gap between Western (r = 0.82) and non-Western (r = 0.61) alignment.
 These findings underscore both advances in moral reasoning and the urgency of region-specific calibration before global deployment.

 Key Results